markpp/Thermal-Activity-Surveillance-System-TASS/data processing/README.md

 The frames may happen to be oriented wrongly or single frames may be corrupted.
 Scripts for fixing stuff like this should be available in /data processing/tools/

+The first and last part of each clip should be discarded because it contains the person that put up and take down the camera.
+These parts of the clips can usually be found using the find activity script.

 To run the program:
 ```bash
 main.py -p ../data/testing/2016-08-09-14-58-testing/ -a ../data/annotations/bb/2016-08-09-14-58_bb.csv -f 723